 In most cases, decompression eliminates radicular manifestations, and stabilization prevents the disease relapse and eliminates back pain.

-Both stages of the surgical intervention complement each other and improve patient’s quality of life.
+Both stages of the surgical intervention complement each other and improve the patient’s quality of life.

-Surgery uses the combination of different techniques which leads to excellent results and improves the health state of thousands of people annually.
+The surgery uses a combination of different techniques which leads to excellent results and improves the health state of thousands of people annually.